-- 50. The environmental services and benefits that will be derived from this project will go beyond the country level and will contribute to a number of global environmental benefits.
+- 56. The environmental services and benefits that will be derived from this project will go beyond the country level and will contribute to a number of global environmental benefits.
 Notably the protection of Armenia' rich and globally important bio-diversity will be an important environmental benefit.
 By support the livelihoods of communities adjacent to natural reserves and protected areas the land use pressure on the protected areas (such as uncontrolled grazing and wood collection) would reduce and help protecting the pristine biodiversity.
 Capacity building and awareness raising activities will contribute to a sustainable management of the protected areas.
 Environmental benefits include: - Soil preservation: One of the most important environmental benefits in the agricultural sector is soil conservation and decreased erosion, this will contribute to a reduction loss and increase of soil organic carbon. - Improved pasture management will increase the biodiversity in community and remote pastures. - Improved availability of water resources (groundwater and surface water) through an increased water use efficiency and reduced water losses in the irrigation system.
-Improvement of the protection of ecosystems protected areas; - Increased biodiversity and reduced pressure on biodiversity and land at Khosrov Forest State Reserve and Dilijan National park - Carbon sequestration through the conservation and increase of soil organic carbon. - Contribution to the voluntary target for land degradation neutrality; - C. Describe or provide an analysis of the cost-effectiveness of the proposed project / programme.
+Improvement of the protection of ecosystems protected areas; - Increased biodiversity and reduced pressure on biodiversity and land at Khosrov Forest State Reserve and Dilijan National park - Carbon sequestration through the conservation and increase of soil organic carbon. - Contribution to the voluntary target for land degradation neutrality; - 57.
+Article 30 of the Constitution of the Republic of Armenia adopted in 2015 defines the equality of men and women.
+Article 86 of the Constitution defines that the main purpose of the state policy is to promote equality between men and women.